Lakers Rumors: Latest on Carmelo Anthony, Lonzo Ball and More

 "No, I don't think he seriously considered [the 76ers].
 I think he considered them," Windhorst said in an interview on ESPN Radio's Dan Le Batard Show.
 "They were on the board.
 He didn't even grant them a face-to-face meeting. ...
 This year, he only met one team face-to-face; he only talked to two teams—the team he was leaving and the team he was going to."

 On paper, the hype for the 76ers made sense.
-Joel Embiid is one of the NBA's best young stars and it's clear Ben Simmons is well on his way to stardom after a Rookie of the Year triumph.
+Joel Embiid is one of the NBA's best young stars, and it's clear Ben Simmons is well on his way to stardom after a Rookie of the Year triumph.

 But the hype forgot one facet of the situation: control.
 The 76ers are a near-finished product.
 While not a bad thing from a contention standpoint, James isn't going to want to join a roster he can't help mold.
 He gets to do that with the Lakers, working around a young core of Lonzo Ball and Brandon Ingram, as fans have seen already with some of the veteran signings like Rajon Rondo.

 While this isn't likely much comfort for fans of the 76ers, the Lakers emerge winners.
-Magic Johnson and the front office have already started reshaping the roster, with only injuries and potential additions the only other things in the way of the team becoming a finished product.
+Magic Johnson and the front office have already started reshaping the roster, with injuries and potential additions the only other things in the way of the team becoming a finished product.

 Lonzo Ball's Injury